lucasmz-dev/microG-wiki/Building.md

 Congratulations, you got your `com.google.android.gms.apk`!
 Now head over to [Installation](https://github.com/microg/android_packages_apps_GmsCore/wiki/Installation).

-# Integrate GmsCore in AOSP-based ROM
+## Integrate GmsCore in AOSP-based ROM

-In case you want to integrate *GmsCore* into an [AOSP-based ROM build](https://source.android.com/source/initializing.html), you can add the GmsCore repository to your `local_manifests.xml` to keep it updated by `repo`:
+In case you want to integrate _GmsCore_ into an [AOSP-based ROM build](https://source.android.com/source/initializing.html), you can add its repository to your `local_manifests.xml` to keep it updated by `repo`:

 ```xml
 <remote  name="github"